oxygenxml/oxygen-batch-converter-addon/README.md

 # Oxygen Batch Documents Converter add-on for Oxygen XML Editor
 This add-on can be installed in Oxygen XML Editor to enable batch conversions between the following formats:

+* HTML to XHTML
 * HTML to DITA
+* HTML to DocBook4 / DocBook5

+* Markdown to XHTML
 * Markdown to DITA
+* Markdown to DocBook4 / DocBook5

+* Word to XHTML
+* Word to DITA
+* Word to DocBook4 / DocBook5
 * Excel to DITA

-* Word to DITA
+* JSON to XML
 * XML to JSON
-* JSON to XML
+* JSON to YAML

-* HTML to XHTML
-* Markdown to XHTML
-* Word to XHTML

-* HTML to DocBook4 / DocBook5
-* Markdown to DocBook4 / DocBook5
-* Word to DocBook4 / DocBook5
+* YAML to JSON

 ## Word to DITA
 This conversion works best if you only use the default MS Word styles to semantically mark up your document.